w3f/PSPs/PSPs/drafts/psp-48.md

 so on.
 Sending telemetry information is a voluntary act and is not required for Polkadot and Kusama to function properly, respectively it's not part of the consensus protocol.

-All telemetry messges are serialized in JSON format.
+All telemetry messages are serialized in JSON format.

 ## Note on Security